FOR INFORMATION ON THE HOSPICE BENEFIT COMPONENT, PLEASE CLICK HERE

-In Calendar Year (CY) 2021, and in response to President’s Executive Order 13890 on Protecting and Improving Medicare for Our Nation’s Seniors, the VBID Model will test the following Model Components.
-All participating MAOs must participate in the mandatory Wellness and Health Care Planning component of the VBID Model in 2021.
-Eligible MAOs were able to apply to test one or more of the other interventions.
+Beginning in Calendar Year (CY) 2021, and in response to President’s Executive Order 13890 on Protecting and Improving Medicare for Our Nation’s Seniors, the VBID Model will test the following Model Components.
+All participating MAOs must participate in the mandatory Wellness and Health Care Planning component of the VBID Model in 2022.
+Eligible MAOs will be able to apply to test one or more of the other interventions in CY 2022.

 - Wellness and Health Care Planning

 - VBID Flexibilities

 - Targeted to beneficiaries based on chronic condition and/or socioeconomic status: